CMS PHE Fact Sheet

 Medicare Revalidation Reminder

 The Affordable Care Act requires all currently and actively enrolled providers to revalidate their enrollment information every three or five years.
-CMS sets every provider’s revalidation due-date at the end of a month, and posts the upcoming six months online.
-A due date of “TBD” means that CMS has not set the date yet.
-Go to the revalidation dates page to search for your due date by name or browse the entire list to find the information needed.
+Go to the revalidation dates page to search for your due date by name or browse the entire list.
 For more information, see the revalidation webpage and the FAQs.

-If a provider fails to submit the revalidation application by the due date, the provider enrollment record will be deactivated.
+If a provider does not revalidate the due date, the enrollment record will be deactivated.
 Deactivated providers must submit a full and complete application to reestablish their provider enrollment record and Medicare billing privileges.
-An interruption in billing will occur during the period of deactivation, resulting in a gap in coverage.
+An interruption in billing will occur, resulting in a gap in coverage.
 Retroactive billing privileges back to the period of deactivation will not be granted.
-Services provided to Medicare beneficiaries during the period between deactivation and reactivation are the provider’s liability.
+Services provided between deactivation and reactivation are the provider’s liability.

 Please review the CMS revalidation document for more information.
 Any questions or concerns should be directed to Andrea King, Novitas Provider Outreach and Education, at: email@example.com or 717-526-6392.